 Our project on the peer-to-peer teaching of deaf literacy, entitled "Literacy development with deaf communities using sign language, peer tuition, and learner-generated online content: sustainable educational innovation” is a collaboration with Lancaster University, funded through a joint scheme by the Education and Social Research Council (ESRC) and the Department for International Development (DFID).
 This £125,000, one-year pilot project allows us to study new ways of teaching literacy to deaf learners, alongside project partners including the Uganda National Association of the Deaf, Lancaster University Ghana, and the National Institute for Speech and Hearing.
-TESOL scholars from the School of Language, Literature and International Studies here at UCLan are part of the team along with experts in applied sign linguistics, deaf studies, cross-cultural literacy research, and learning technology.
+TESOL scholars from the School of Language and Global Studies here at UCLan are part of the team along with experts in applied sign linguistics, deaf studies, cross-cultural literacy research, and learning technology.

 This study builds on work from two previous projects: Distance Education for Sign Language Users, part of the UK-India Education and Research Initiative; and Education Partnerships in Africa, funded by the British Council.